 Returnable – A Circular System for Reusable Grocery Bags

 During the last decade, the steep demand for grocery delivery services has resulted in a skyrocketing use of plastic and paper bags – bags that are rarely reused or recycled.
 To address this issue, Axfoundation and Chalmers Industriteknik has gathered Sweden’s key actors in the grocery sector.
-Companies normally competing, such as Axfood, Coop, ICA, Lidl and Mathem, are now collaborating to explore what an industry-wide circular solution for reusable grocery bags could look like.
+Companies normally competing, such as Axfood, Coop, ICA, Lidl and Svenska Retursystem, are now collaborating to explore what an industry-wide circular solution for reusable grocery bags could look like.
 The aim is to create a road map that promotes the reuse of delivery packaging and inspires more circular models - contributing to a reduced carbon footprint.

 The Issue